 DirectorStephen Chappell | firstname.lastname@example.org | History

-Applicants must have a GPA minimum of 2.0.
+Applicants must have a GPA minimum of 2.0

-Official transcript required for first-semester transfer students and non-JMU students.
+- Official transcript required for non-JMU and first semester transfer students.

 All dates are tentative and subject to change

-GHUM 250: Foundations of Western Culture: The Ancient Mediterranean (3 credits)
+HUM 250: Foundations of Western Culture: The Ancient Mediterranean (3 credits)